Frequently Asked Questions

 Can adults earn scout rank and awards?

 Adults could earn rank until 1965 when BSA added the Eagle requirement of “serve actively for 6 months as a troop warrant officer.”
-This requirement was actually added in a Handbook supplement in 1963 but was optional until 1965.
-Earning Eagle was discouraged after 1940 but there were a number of service men that were not able to complete Eagle Scout before World War II and did earn their Eagle Scout award after the age of 17.
+This requirement was added in a Handbook supplement in 1963 but was optional until 1965.
+Earning Eagle was discouraged after 1940 but there were service men that were not able to complete Eagle Scout before World War II and did earn their Eagle Scout award after the age of 17.

 Effective January 1, 2021, local councils have the authority to grant limited extensions of time for certain youth complete Eagle requirements after age 18.
 These extensions are available only to youth members who qualify under the requirements listed in the Guide to Advancement (www.scouting.org/advancement).